Motobecane Immortal Disc Pro SL Carbon Fiber Gravel Bike Review

 The carbon fiber frame and fork do a great job of smoothing out the road and the bike handles great.
 The bike is stable and it's easy to ride with no hands.
 I was pleasantly surprised that the aggressive cockpit position ended up being fairly comfortable.
 I was planning to replace the slender, lightweight seat but after getting some saddle time I'll probably keep it.

-Don't remove the front disc caliper spacer until after the caliper is installed loosely and the wheel is ready to go on.
+Don't remove the front disc caliper spacer until after the caliper is installed loosely, the front brake disc has been installed and the wheel is ready to go on.
 With the wheel and brake disc installed and while applying the front brake, tighten the caliper bolts.
 This will center the caliper on the disc.

 My only complaint is that the bike came with generic assembly instructions which did not address the special tool needed to install the front brake disc or give torque values for the seatpost clamp, handlebar stem and brake caliper bolts.
 It's important to use a torque wrench when tightening seatpost clamps and when bolting anything into a carbon fiber frame.
 The fork has a carbon fiber steering tube so torque the stem clamp bolts to 4 to 5Nm (35 to 44in-lb).
 It seems 4 to 6Nm (35 to 53in-lb) is typical torque for a carbon fiber frame seatpost.
 I applied some carbon fiber grip paste to prevent seatpost slippage at 4Nm.
 Brake caliper bolts typically get 8 to 10Nm (71 to 88in-lb).
 Luckily I had the required lock ring tool for the brake disc (see photo below).
 Torque the disc brake lock rings to 40Nm (30ft-lbs).

 The front brake disc needs this "lock ring remover", Bikehand #YC-126-1A (available on Amazon and eBay), to install and torque to 40Nm (30ft-lbs).